Back-to-Wall Handstand Push-up

 Variations:

-• Chest-to-Wall Handstand Push-Up: Similar exercise, with the difference of your chest facing the wall instead of your back.
-Unlike BTW HSPU, this mimics the free HSPU more and naturally has higher difficulty when performed correctly.
+• Chest-to-Wall Handstand Push-up: A similar exercise, with the difference of your chest facing the wall instead of your back.
+This mimics the free HSPU more and naturally has higher intensity when performed correctly.

 Breathing Technique:

-• Wall Distance: Position yourself at a comfortable distance from the wall, ensuring a good range of motion while maintaining stability.
+• Wall Distance: Position yourself at a comfortable distance from the wall, ensuring good execution of the movement.
+Generally around a palm until the fingers or so away from the wall.

 • Additional Information: